-Real estate presents tried and true results if you pick the right investment and it proves to be fruitful.
+You can invest in real estate with an IRA successfully if you pick the right property under the right conditions, and it proves to be fruitful.
 You can choose from many different assets that have the potential to build income in your retirement account, and you don’t necessarily have to have mountains of money in your retirement plan to invest.

 Rental property can be quite the lucrative asset if you have an eye for a good neighborhood or business district and a keen sense of pricing it right.
 The trick with rentals is obviously keeping them rented out, whether it’s a residential home or a building with office space.
 If you’re successful in doing that, these assets have the potential to provide a steady stream of income, which is deposited directly into your retirement account.
 Keep in mind that your IRA owns the property, not you.
 After you make the purchase, you need ensure the account has adequate funds remaining to pay for any expenses the property incurs.
 You are not allowed to pay for any expenses personally.
 Sometimes maintenance can be costly, sometimes not.
 Either way, just make sure you’re covered.